 They’re actually quite interesting!

-Over 1.4 million people live in Ulaanbaatar (the population of Mongolia is only 3.2 million).
+According to the 2020 Census, Ulaanbaatar makes up 46 percent of the total population of Mongolia.
+Approximately, 1.4 million people live in Ulaanbaatar (the population of Mongolia is only 3.2 million).
 In fact, this number for the resident population of UB is fairly sure an underestimate.
 The population, as with most capital cities and major conurbations, is organic.

 A modern city with a nomadic heart